To all women over 50: Never too Old!

 Grandma Moses: American Modern by robert Walterstorff -hardcover- on Amazon (not an affiliate)

-Louis Calder, a NY collector, bought all her pieces and introduced her to an art agent.
-Her work was shown in different museums.
+The New York collector, Louis Calder, bought all her art, and introduced her to an art agent.

 Here are only a few of her artistic accomplishments: